 Ensuring you are safe from the harmful chemicals or pesticides found in teas does not necessary means quitting your tea-drinking habit.
 After all, tea is also a source of some incredible health benefits.
 You can, however, try the following as a solution.

-• Switch to white tea seeing as it contains least amount of fluoride compared to other teas because it is made from young leaves.
+• Switch to white tea seeing as it contains the least amount of fluoride compared to other teas because it is made from young leaves.

 • Ensure you either brew your tea from scratch or you buy loose leaf tea.